prometheus-operator/prometheus-operator/Documentation/user-guides/shards-and-replicas.md

 > kubectl port-forward prometheus-prometheus-shard-1-0  9091:9090
 ```

-We find two targets in scraping,the origin prometheus instance scrape one targets.
+We find two targets in scraping.
+The origin Prometheus instance scrapes one target.

 We must use thanos sidecar to query globally,because the original data in prometheus will not be rebalanced.